 Market Research and Feedback Bots

 As a result, it’s important for businesses to gain insight into their target demographics and refine their offerings from time to time.
-Many eCommerce businesses are now deploying conversational AI projects for this very purpose – to learn about the market, directly from the customer.
+Many businesses are now deploying Conversational AI in eCommerce projects for this very purpose – to learn about the market, directly from the customer.

 - feedback chatbots are deployed on messaging platforms and thus “chatting” for a few seconds isn’t an inconvenience

 - chatbots are more personal/informal and less intimidating than many feedback forms and surveys.